sapcc/terraform-provider-ccloud/website/docs/r/quota_domain_v1.html.markdown

   omitted, the `region` argument of the provider is used.
 Changing this forces a new resource to be created.

-* `domain_id` – (Required) The ID of the domain to manage the quota.
+* `domain_id` – (Optional) The ID of the domain to manage the quota.
+Defaults to the current domain scope.
 Changing this forces a new resource to be created.

 * `compute` - (Optional) The list of compute resources quota.
 Consists of `cores`, `instances`, `ram` (Mebibytes), `server_groups` and